History of Hawaii: Attack on Pearl Harbor

-Pearl Harbor was attacked on December 7, 1941, by the Imperial Japanese Navy, killing almost 2,500 people and sinking the main American battleship fleet.
-Fortuitously for the Americans, the four Pacific aircraft carriers were not in port and escaped damage.
+Pearl Harbor was attacked on December 7, 1941, by the Imperial Japanese Navy, killing almost 2,500 people and sinking the main Pacific battleship fleet.
+Fortuitously for the Americans, the four Pacific aircraft carriers were at sea and escaped damage.
 Hawaii was put under martial law until 1945.

-Unlike the West Coast of the United States in which 100,000 ethnic Japanese citizens were interned, the Japanese American population in Hawaii completely avoided such similar fate, though hundreds of pro-Japan leaders were arrested.
+Unlike the Pacific Coast where 100,000 ethnic Japanese-American citizens were interned, the Japanese-American population in Hawaii avoided internment, although hundreds of pro-Japan leaders were arrested.

 Pearl Harbor was the U.S.' main forward base for the Pacific War.
-The Japanese tried to invade in summer 1942 but were defeated at the Battle of Midway.
-Hundreds of thousands of American soldiers, sailors, Marines, and airmen passed through on their way to the fighting.
+The Japanese planned to attack in summer 1942 but were defeated at the Battle of Midway.
+Hundreds of thousands of American soldiers, sailors, Marines, and airmen passed through the islands.
+The islands were used for training and bivouac throughout the war.

-Many Hawaii residents served in the 442nd Regimental Combat Team, a U.S. Army infantry regiment.
+Hawaii residents formed the 442nd Regimental Combat Team, a U.S. Army infantry regiment.
 The regiment was composed almost entirely of American soldiers of Japanese ancestry.
-The regiment fought primarily in Italy, southern France and Germany.
+It fought primarily in Italy, southern France and Germany.
 The 442nd Regiment was the most decorated unit for its size and length of service in American history.
-Its 4,000 members had to be replaced nearly 2.5 times due to casualties.
-In total, about 14,000 Hawaiians served, earning 9,486 Purple Hearts.
+Its 4,000 members had to be reinforced nearly 2.5 times to replace casualties.
+In total, about 14,000 Hawaiians served in the regiment, earning 9,486 Purple Hearts.
 The unit was awarded eight Presidential Unit Citations (five in one month).
-Twenty-one of its members, including Hawaii U.S. Senator Daniel Inouye, were awarded Medals of Honor.
+Twenty-one of its members, including Hawaii's former U.S. Senator Daniel Inouye, were awarded Medals of Honor.
 Its motto was "Go for Broke".